RaccoonFacts/Excel-VBA-Schedule-Autofiller-Outlook-to-TimeSheet/README.md

 # Excel VBA Schedule Auto-Filler: Outlook Email → Web Timesheet in Seconds

-**From painful 20–40 minute manual coloring → to a perfect timesheet with 3 clicks.**
+**From painful 40–60 minutes manual coloring → to a perfect timesheet with 3 clicks.**

 ### The Real Problem
 Every week you receive your roster via Outlook email.